Skip to main content

 What is a BGP Looking Glass?

-A BGP (Border Gateway Protocol) Looking Glass is a diagnostic tool that allows network engineers and security researchers to observe live BGP routing sessions from multiple vantage points around the world.
-BGP is the protocol that governs how packets are routed across the internet between autonomous systems (AS), making it fundamental to internet infrastructure.
+A BGP (Border Gateway Protocol) Looking Glass is a diagnostic tool that allows network engineers and security researchers to observe live BGP routing sessions from multiple vantage points.
+BGP is the protocol that governs how packets are routed across the internet between autonomous systems (AS).

 How to Use This Tool

-Enter a CIDR prefix (e.g., 8.8.8.0/24 for Google's DNS servers) to see all BGP routing sessions announcing that prefix.
-You can optionally filter by ASN to see only sessions from or excluding a specific autonomous system.
-Results include the AS path, origin type, BGP communities, and the geographic location of each route collector.
+Enter a CIDR prefix (e.g., 8.8.8.0/24) to see all BGP sessions announcing that prefix.
+Optionally filter by ASN to include or exclude a specific autonomous system.
+Results include the AS path, origin type, BGP communities, and collector location.

 Key Concepts

-• ASN (Autonomous System Number): A unique identifier assigned to each network that participates in BGP routing.
+• ASN: A unique identifier assigned to each network participating in BGP routing.

-• AS Path: The list of ASNs a route traverses to reach its destination — shorter paths are generally preferred.
+• AS Path: The list of ASNs a route traverses — shorter paths are generally preferred.

-• BGP Communities: Tags attached to routes to control routing policy, often used for traffic engineering.
+• BGP Communities: Tags attached to routes to control routing policy and traffic engineering.

-• Origin types: IGP (internal), EGP (external legacy), or Incomplete (redistributed from another protocol).
+• Origin types: IGP (internal), EGP (external legacy), or Incomplete (redistributed).

 BGP Looking Glass: Understanding Border Gateway Protocol Routing

 Border Gateway Protocol (BGP, RFC 4271) is the inter-domain routing protocol that forms the backbone of the internet, connecting thousands of Autonomous Systems (AS) and enabling IP routing between them.
-A BGP Looking Glass server is a publicly accessible router that allows network engineers and researchers to query BGP routing tables from the perspective of a specific network location — without direct access to that router.
-Looking glass queries let you see which AS paths are advertised for a prefix, verify route propagation, and troubleshoot routing anomalies.
+A BGP Looking Glass server is a publicly accessible router that lets engineers query BGP routing tables from the perspective of a specific network location — without direct access to that router.

 Each internet-connected organization is assigned an Autonomous System Number (ASN) by a Regional Internet Registry (RIR) such as ARIN, RIPE NCC, APNIC, LACNIC, or AFRINIC.
-BGP routers exchange routing information in the form of BGP UPDATE messages containing prefixes (IP address ranges) and path attributes.
-The AS_PATH attribute lists the sequence of ASNs a route has traversed — this is what allows BGP to detect routing loops and select optimal paths.
-Other important attributes include NEXT_HOP (the next-hop router IP), LOCAL_PREF (preference within an AS), MED (metric for external BGP), and COMMUNITY (policy tags for route filtering and traffic engineering).
+BGP routers exchange routing information in BGP UPDATE messages containing prefixes and path attributes.
+The AS_PATH attribute lists the sequence of ASNs a route has traversed — allowing BGP to detect routing loops and select optimal paths.
+Other key attributes include LOCAL_PREF, MED, NEXT_HOP, and COMMUNITY.

-BGP route selection follows a complex decision process (best-path algorithm): routes are evaluated by weight, local preference, AS path length, origin type (IGP > EGP > Incomplete), MED, eBGP vs iBGP preference, IGP metric to next-hop, and router-ID as a tiebreaker.
-Route leaks (accidentally advertising routes outside their intended scope) and BGP hijacks (maliciously or accidentally announcing another AS's prefixes) are major security concerns.
-Route Origin Authorizations (ROAs) and RPKI (Resource Public Key Infrastructure) are the modern solution for verifying that an ASN is authorized to announce a given prefix.
+BGP route selection evaluates: weight, local preference, AS path length, origin type (IGP > EGP > Incomplete), MED, eBGP vs iBGP preference, IGP metric to next-hop, and router-ID as tiebreaker.
+Route leaks and BGP hijacks are major security concerns.
+RPKI (Resource Public Key Infrastructure) provides modern protection by verifying that an ASN is authorized to announce a given prefix via Route Origin Authorizations (ROAs).

 CLI BGP Analysis